 Finally, if you’re just starting out, having some professional-level stock vector graphics to start from will help you create a polished, professional-looking final product.

 Convinced yet?
-If you have CorelDRAW, you should check out the Get More section of your in-product Welcome Screen for the latest special offers on unique, ready-to-use vector images and clipart, just waiting for your next project.
+If you have CorelDRAW, check out the Store section of your in-product Welcome Screen for the latest special offers on unique, ready-to-use vector images and clipart, just waiting for your next project.
+And to get you started, here are some clipart packs from our friends at VectorStock, free for you to download and use.